OpenMDAO/OpenMDAO/openmdao/docs/user_guide/sellar.rst

 .. _sellar:

+In previous tutorials, you built and optimized models comprised of only a single component.
+Now, we'll work through a slightly more complex problem that involves two disciplines and hence two main components.
+You'll learn how to group components together into a larger model and how to use different kinds of nonlinear solvers to converge multidisciplinary models with coupling between components.

 ****************************************
 Sellar - A Simple Two-Discipline Problem
 ****************************************

-In previous tutorials, you built and optimized models comprised of only a single component.
-Now, we'll work through a slightly more complex problem that involves two disciplines and hence two components.
-In this tutorial, you'll learn how to group components together into a larger model and how to use different kinds of nonlinear solvers to converge multidisciplinary models with coupling between components.

 The Sellar problem is a simple two discipline toy problem with each discipline described by a single equation.
 The output of each component feeds into the input of the other, which creates a coupled model that needs to be converged in order for the outputs to be valid.
-You can see an XDSM diagram describing the problem structure below:
+You can see the coupling between the two disciplines show up through the :math:`y_1` and :math:`y_2` variables in the XDSM diagram describing the problem structure below:

 .. figure:: images/sellar_xdsm.png
    :align: center